Skip to main content

 Install WasmEdge with plug-ins

 WasmEdge plug-ins are pre-built native modules that provide additional functionalities to the WasmEdge Runtime.
 To install plug-ins with the runtime, you can pass the --plugins parameter in the installer.
-For example, the command below installs the wasmedge_rustls plug-in to enable TLS and HTTPS networking.
+For example, the command below installs the wasi_nn-ggml plug-in to enable LLM (Large Language Model) inference.

 The installer downloads the plug-in files from the WasmEdge release on GitHub, unzips them, and then copies them over to the ~/.wasmedge/plugin/ folder (for user install) and to the /usr/local/lib/wasmedge/ folder (for system install).